-There is a single daily direct bus service from Koh Kong to Phnom Penh which you can book online.
+There are currently 5 direct bus services a day from Koh Kong to Phnom Penh available to book online.

-The journey from Koh Kong to Phnom Penh is scheduled to take 7 hours.
+- The journey from Koh Kong to Phnom Penh is scheduled to take from 5 hours to 7 hours depending upon which bus service you take.

 Use the Search Box below to buy your tickets from Koh Kong to Phnom Penh.